phyne/LHI/docs/index.md

 # Home

-Hi, welcome to the landing page for the Tech Department!
+Hi, welcome to the Tech Department!
 Navigate the docs using the table of contents on the left.
 Search any term in the field at the top right.